GeiselSoftware/kgm/README.md

-# VGM - Versatile Graph Management
+# KGM - Knowledge Graph Management

-VGM is set of UI and command line tools to help users to cope with complexities of graph database system design and usage.
+KGM is set of UI and command line tools to help users to cope with complexities of graph database system design and usage.
-It focuses on RDF-based graph databases and management of its data using SHACL as core instrument.
+It focuses on RDF-based knowledge graph DBs databases and management of its data using SHACL as core instrument.

 # python venv setup

-To use python utils and other code you better setup venv called `vgm` using commands below:
+To use python utils and other code you better setup venv called `kgm` using commands below:

 ```
-python3 -m venv ~/venv/vgm
+python3 -m venv ~/venv/kgm
-source ~/venv/vgm/bin/activate
+source ~/venv/kgm/bin/activate
 pip install -r ./requirements.txt
 ```